Doing What's Right

 Be aware of potential conflicts and use good judgment to avoid them.

 - Misuse of position — do not use your position or connection with BMO to benefit yourself or people with whom you have a relationship, such as family members, business associates or colleagues.
-Do not use your employee banking privileges as a benefit for others or for personal profit; use them only for the purposes intended. (e.g. use of the preferred exchange rate when you are travelling is acceptable, while use of the preferred exchange rate to trade currency on financial markets is not).
+Do not use your employee banking privileges as a benefit for others or for personal profit; use them only for the purposes intended. (e.g. using the preferred exchange rate when you are travelling is acceptable, while using the preferred exchange rate to trade currency on financial markets is not).
 Do not use your position to harm our customers’ interests.
 Do not use access to BMO information or other assets to personally benefit yourself or people to whom you are connected.

 Some examples of outside activities include: